Best reverb pedals 2024: from spring to shimmer, these are our top picks for your pedalboard

 Reverb is, for the most part, a digital effect.
 This is because for it to be analog, you’d need something physical to play your sound through.
 Early reverb effects like the plate reverb required huge metal sheets through which the sound was played.
 Echo chambers had sounds played into them which were then captured by a microphone and added to the dry signal to create a sense of space on the recording.
 So as you can imagine, it’s pretty inconvenient to use an analog reverb outside of the studio or sound design spaces.

 That said, spring reverbs had a physical spring that the sound was played through to create it’s metallic twang, and you can still get these analog-type reverbs today, usually found built into amplifiers.
-Gamechanger Audio and Danelectro both do physical spring reverb pedals too, bringing analog sound straight to your pedalboard
+Gamechanger Audio and Danelectro both do physical spring reverb pedals too, bringing analog sound straight to your pedalboard.

-How we choose the best reverb pedals
+How we test reverb pedals

 Read more about how we test products and services and how we make our recommendations.